 Alongside the TOGAF training, the CPSA program rates highly in companies internationally.
 Compared to the TOGAF training, the CPSA program generally places more emphasis on the practical implementation of IT systems.

-Within the iSAQB, the Foundation Level working group is committed to further development and updating of the CPSA Foundation Level curriculum.
-Together, the experts of the working group contribute suggestions for improvement and evaluate change notices, which all interested parties can post as “GitHub Issues” in the public repository at https://github.com/isaqb-org/curriculum-foundation/issues.
+Within the iSAQB, the Foundation Level working group is committed to further development and updating of the CPSA-Foundation Level curriculum.
+Together, the experts of the working group contribute suggestions for improvement, and evaluate change notices, which all interested parties can post as “GitHub Issues” in the public repository at https://github.com/isaqb-org/curriculum-foundation/issues.
 Each release cycle is two years.
 Changes in the curricula usually affect existing training courses of training providers as well as the current exam questions.
-All training providers and licensed certifying bodies will be notified of any changes well in advance of the release of a new curriculum.
+All training providers and licensed certification bodies will be notified of any changes well in advance of the release of a new curriculum.